yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![Resource groups is selected in the Azure navigation pane, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")

-3. In the hands-on-lab-SUFFIX resource group, select the **tailspintoysUNIQUEID** App Service from the list of resources.
+3. In the hands-on-lab-SUFFIX resource group, select the **wwi-web-UNIQUEID** App Service from the list of resources.

    ![The App Service resource is selected from the list of resources in the hands-on-lab-SUFFIX resource group.](media/rg-app-service.png "hands-on-lab-SUFFIX resource group")